gaya3anil/final-project-BTRY6020-2025-GayatriAnil/README.md

 To run code:

-1. Please begin by setting your working directory to the folder for this respository, titled "NBA.point.differential_final.project"
+1. Please begin by setting your working directory to the folder for this respository, titled "final-project-stsci6020-2025-GayatriAnil"

 2. Next, please run the file "Requirements.Rmd" to install and load the necessary R packages for the analysis.